Peter, the owner and founder of Monta Vista Market asked if I could feature Bok Choy this week… and I replied with a resounding YES.

 BOK CHOY

-Braising is a cooking method using dry (sauteing) and wet heat (adding a liquid), and mostly utilizing not-so-tender meats.
-The meats are cooked for a long period of time, from 1 to 4 hours, or more.
-And –lucky for us veggie lovers– braising veggies can be quick, super easy, tasty and have curb appeal.
+Peter, the owner and founder of Monta Vista Market asked if I would feature Bok Choy this week during my cooking demo at his store.
+I chose braising as the cooking method because you can go in many directions with the flavors, textures, colors.
+Braising is a cooking method using dry (sauteing) and wet heat (adding a liquid).
+Used mostly to cook low-cost not-so-tender meats.
+The meats are cooked for a long period of time, from 1 to 4 hours or more.
+AND –lucky for us veggie lovers– braising veggies can be quick, super easy, tasty and with lots of curb appeal.

 Here’s a quick overview of my braising method….

-1. Cook a mirepoix (10 minutes).
+1. Cook a mirepoix (cook 10 minutes).

-3. Add fresh herbs ( 1 minute).
+3. Add fresh herbs (cook 1 minute).

-4. Add fat (1 minute).
+4. Add fat (cook 1 minute).

 Sweet Sour Salty Braised Baby Bok Choy